teddybear082/CrueltySquadVR-Modloader/README.md

 Ville Kallio, dev of Cruelty Squad, for the game, supporting the modding community, and for help figuring out a performance issue and fix that was disproportionately impacting the VR mod.

-Testers: Brock, MrGlock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!) for testing
+Testers: Distant075, Brock, MrGlock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!), Cortezj5 (Twitch) for testing

 DX from the Crus Discord for so much help and ideas even though DX does not have a VR headset